 Fascination with the British royal family is nothing new among television fans.
-The aristocracy has been portrayed far and wide in pop culutre, and with the recent release of the new Netflix series, The Crown, it seemed fitting to create a quick history lesson on the more colorful kings and queens to sit on the throne over the centuries.
-While most of us are pretty familiar with the stories of Henry VIII and The Virgin Queen (Elizabeth I), other monarchs are less widely depicted.
+The aristocracy has been portrayed far and wide in pop culture, but while most of us are pretty familiar with the stories of Henry VIII and The Virgin Queen (Elizabeth I), other monarchs are less widely depicted.
 So, organized chronologically, here's a brief overview of some of the greats to carry the crown, as seen on TV.
 (Note: Any dramatic jumps in the timeline indicates kings and queens who must not have been exciting enough to grab the attention of television producers.)

 John, King of England

 Depicted on: The BBC's Robin Hood — Netflix streams all three seasons.